-Am I doing something wrong if it is hard to press?Updated a year ago
+Am I doing something wrong if it is hard to press?Updated 2 years ago

 You may need to use a better or sharper grinder.
 A good, sharp grinder (ideally a good burr grinder) grinds coffee into particles that are all the same size.
 A cheap or dull grinder produces a wide variety of particle sizes and the very small dust-like particles at the fine end of the particle size distribution block the flow around the larger particles, turning the layer of coffee particles into a barrier that blocks your pressing.